wp-plugins/mobile-client-detection-plugin/readme.txt

 Tested up to: 3.3
 Stable tag: 0.8.2

-The Mobile Client Detection Plugin can overload platform-specific templates and themes and provides query_vars 'platform' & 'browser'.
+The Mobile Client Detection Plugin can overload platform-specific templates and themes and provides query_vars platform & browser.

 == Description ==